 The primary concerns with ramen noodles is their high carbohydrate and sodium content, as traditional instant ramen noodles contain close to 70% of your daily value of carbs in just one bowl and 1,520 mg of sodium for a full noodle block, 66% of the daily recommended amount.
-This means they are often off-limits for those who follow low-carb or keto diets, as well as those who are trying to lower their intake of carbs and sodium.
+This means they are often off-limits for those who follow low-carb or keto diets and those who are trying to lower their intake of carbs and sodium.

-But if you replace the water that is used to cook ramen noodles with unsalted chicken bone broth, you add a lot of protein and nutrients while still keeping your carb count fairly low compared to the protein intake.
+But if you replace the water used for cooking ramen noodles with unsalted chicken bone broth, you add a lot of protein and nutrients while keeping your carb count fairly low compared to the protein intake.

-Ramen does offer a bit of dietary fiber as well, around 7% of the total daily recommended amount per serving.
+Ramen also offers a bit of dietary fiber, around 7% of the total daily recommended amount per serving.

 Why Is The Sodium So High In Ramen Noodles?

-The high sodium content of ramen noodles is due to the fact that they are dehydrated and packaged, which means that the majority of their water has been removed.
-This allows them to be transported and stored easily, but also means that they have a higher sodium content than other types of noodles.
+The high sodium content of ramen noodles is due to the fact that they are dehydrated and packaged, meaning that most of their water has been removed.
+This allows them to be transported and stored easily, but it also means that they have a higher sodium content than other noodles.

-The flavor packets are also a high contributor to the excessive salt amounts in ramen packets.
+The flavor packets also greatly contribute to the excessive salt amounts in ramen packets.